mnlipp/de.mnl.osgi/index.md

 Welcome to de.mnl.osgi
 ======================

-This project is a collection of various OSGi related components.
+This project provides a collection of various OSGi related components.